niklas-palm/genai-starter/patterns/0_prompt_chaining/README.md

 python example.py

+## Running the Gradio Interface

+To run the Gradio interface for this pattern:

+1. Ensure you have installed the required dependencies, including Gradio:

+pip install -r requirements.txt pip install gradio

+2. Run the Gradio app:
+python gradio_app.py

+3. Open your web browser and go to the URL displayed in the console (usually `http://127.0.0.1:7860`).

+4. Use the interface to interact with the pattern implementation.

 ## Expected Output

 The script will print the results of each step (analysis, response points) and the final generated email.